datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 against any amount owed for distributions or otherwise to the breaching Member.

-**
- ARTICLE XIII
- ADMISSION OF NEW MEMBERS;
+**ARTICLE XIII ADMISSION OF NEW MEMBERS; OFFERING OF ADDITIONAL UNITS**
- OFFERING OF ADDITIONAL UNITS ** TC "Article XIII.
-Admission of New Members; Offering of Additional Units" \\f C \\l "1"

-Section 13.1  Admission of New Members  TC "Section 13.1  Admission of New Members" \\f C \\l "2" .
+Section 13.1  Admission of New Members.
 During the month of December of each Fiscal Year or at such other time as shall be agreed by Unanimous Vote of the Members, the Members shall determine by Unanimous Vote whether to offer, and the terms of such offer, any Person the ability to become a